 Not all data necessary to provide protection of historical and archeological resources is available.
-There is a need to collect necessary data then implement appropriate protection programs.
+There is a need to collect necessary data and to implement appropriate protection programs.

 e.
-Resource Management, Flood Plain, Water Rights, and Water Resource Management pose a threat to the natural or cultural resources, (3) those elements that constitute the historic theme, (4) water resource management needs, (5) flood plain levels and effects on existing developments, and (6) provisions necessary for visitor and staff protection in the event of failure of the Keyhole Dam.
+Resource Management, Floodplain, Water Rights, and Water Resource Management

+There is a need to evaluate and identify the following resource management information (1) significance of the resources relative to the park purpose, (2) elements that pose a threat to the natural or cultural resources, (3) those elements that constitute the historic theme, (4) water resource management needs, (5) floodplain levels and effects on existing developments, and (6) provisions necessary for visitor and staff protection in the event of failure of the Keyhole Dam.